James H. Bubb (1782-1853)

 Some of the figures presumed to be by Bubb.

 His Pitt the Younger in the Guildhall, where he notoriously won the commission due to the cheapness rather than the excellence of his design, is his only significant monument.
 A pyramidal group of Pitt, flanked by two Greek youths, with Britannia on a seahorse below, and in the figures, hints of the long neck we associate with Bubb.
-Much more modest monuments known to be by Bubb include two in Battersea Parish Church (which I have not seen), and the monument to Thomas Burne (d.1812), which is in St Michael Cornhill Ė I missed seeing the signature on this work, but the long neck of one of the figures is again indicative of this sculptor.
+Much more modest monuments known to be by Bubb include two in Battersea Parish Church, of which one has figure sculpture, and the monument to Thomas Burne (d.1812), which is in St Michael Cornhill Ė I missed seeing the signature on this work, but the long neck of one of the figures is again indicative of this sculptor.

 Lost are his Customs House sculpture, and four Quarters of the Globe on the Royal Exchange building previous to the current one.

 Outside London, in Bristol are three statues, rather like the Regentís Park ones, on the top of the Commercial Rooms in Corn Street, now a pub.
 Apparently there was a bas relief by him too.
-And in Manchester, Heaton Park, are apparently remnants of works by Bubb for Manchester Town Hall.
+And in Manchester, Heaton Park, are two large statues by Bubb on a colonnade, originally for Manchester Town Hall, and moved here when that building was replaced: they represent Alfred the Great and Solon.
 The much decayed heraldic lion and unicorn in Hastings are also ascribed to him.